Reaching the APEX – Mashing Up Geospatial, Environmental and Billing Data in Real Time

 Using the latest APEX_WEB_SERVICE API capabilities in Oracle Application Express (APEX), we were able to produce a “mash-up” of company site locations, combined with environmental data from one of the many free data sets.
 However, the data sets that were available through the APIs did not always provide an exact match to the required location.
 In such cases, we used Oracle Spatial capabilities (now available for free as part of the Oracle Autonomous Database) to derive the nearest temperature reading to each of the locations.

-The result was a near real-time visualisation of temperature data across multiple company locations, with all temperature readings recorded in the client's Oracle APEX database for further processing.
+The result was a near real-time visualization of temperature data across multiple company locations, with all temperature readings recorded in the client's Oracle APEX database for further processing.

 Technology Challenge #2 – Using temperature readings to calculate billings

 The customer planned to use Oracle Cloud ERP to process the receivable transactions associated with every order, but the value of each order needed to be derived from the prevailing temperature at the location, at the time of the transaction.

 Once again, we turned to Oracle APEX for the rapid delivery of a fully integrated solution.
 Key components included:

 - Utilization of REST web services from Oracle Cloud ERP to extract all of the key “Master Data” from Oracle Cloud ERP and enable billing calculations